hasura/graphql-engine/ref/hasura-microservices/data/query/relationship.rst

        "args": {
            "table": "article",
            "name": "article_detail",
-           "commment" : "has extra information about an article like count etc."
+           "comment" : "has extra information about an article like count etc."
        }
    }